Kitchen Debate: History

-Khrushchev criticised the large range of American gadgets.
+Khrushchev criticized the large range of American gadgets.
 In particular, Khrushchev saw that some of the gadgets were harder to use than the traditional way.
 One of these devices was a handheld lemon juicer for tea.
 He criticized the device, saying that it was much easier to squeeze the juice out by hand and the appliance was unnecessary.
 Khrushchev asked Nixon if this device was standard in American kitchens.
 Nixon admitted some of the products had not hit the U.S. market, and were prototypes.
 Khrushchev satirically asked "Don't you have a machine that puts food into the mouth and pushes it down?", a reference to Charlie Chaplin's 1936 film Modern Times.
 Nixon responded that at least the competition was technological rather than military.
 Both men agreed that the United States and the Soviet Union should seek areas of agreement.

 The second visit occurred in a television studio inside the American exhibit.
 In the end, Khrushchev stated that everything that he had said in their debate should be translated into English and broadcast in the U.S. Nixon responded, "Certainly it will, and everything I say is to be translated into Russian and broadcast across the Soviet Union.
 That's a fair bargain."
 Khrushchev vigorously shook hands to this proposal.

 Nixon argued that the Americans built to take advantage of new techniques, while Khrushchev advocated for Communism by arguing that the Soviets built for future generations.
 Khrushchev stated, "This is what America is capable of, and how long has she existed?
 300 years?
 150 years of independence and this is her level.
 We haven't quite reached 42 years, and in another 7 years, we'll be at the level of America, and after that we'll go farther."
-Safire reported that Leonid Brezhnev was present and attempted to obstruct his photos.

 The third visit occurred inside the kitchen on a cutaway model home that was furnished with a dishwasher, refrigerator, and range.
 It was designed to represent a $14,000 home that a typical American worker could afford.

-The role of women and the Kitchen Debate

-During the third visit, in which Nixon and Khrushchev toured a model American kitchen, the two men began an unplanned debate.
-Nixon's opening argument to the Kitchen Debate rested on United States' appreciation for housewives; he stressed that offering women the opportunity to reside in a comfortable home, through having the appliances be directly-installed, was an example of American superiority.

-Whilst pointing to the dishwasher, Nixon emphasized on his strive to make life easier for women by way of the pre-installed units.
+Nixon's argument here rested on United States' appreciation for housewives; he stressed that offering women the opportunity to reside in a comfortable home, through having the appliances directly-installed, was an example of American superiority.
+Whilst pointing to the dishwasher, Nixon emphasized that such appliances would make life easier for women.
 Khrushchev replied, "Your capitalistic attitude toward women does not occur under Communism," to which Nixon fired back, "I think that this attitude towards women is universal.
 What we want to do, is make life more easy for our housewives."